schriftgestalt/GlyphsSDK/Python Templates/Filter with Dialog/README.md

 ##### 3. Call through Custom Parameters upon font export

-The user is exporting a font whose instances contain Custom Parameters that call the plugin.
+The user is exporting a font whose instances contain Custom Parameters that call the plug-in.
-`inEditView` will be set to `False` and `customParameters` will contain any custom parameter (other than the plugin name, include and exclude statements) that the user has specified in the parameters.
-You will need to educate the users of your plugin about what these parameters should look like.
+`inEditView` will be set to `False` and `customParameters` will contain any custom parameter (other than the plug-in name, include and exclude statements) that the user has specified in the parameters.
+You will need to educate the users of your plug-in about what these parameters should look like.
 The `filter()` method will be called several times according to the results of the include/exclude statements, each time containing a different `layer`.

 ```python
 	def filter(self, layer, inEditView, customParameters):